Why Thinking About The Future Really Matters For Lawyers In An AI-Driven World

 It is grounded in utility as much as it is in ensuring the survival of our profession.

-4 Simple Practical Foresight Strategies For Lawyers
+Simple Foresight Strategies For Lawyers

 Really know your clients - go and see them - talk to them, really get to know their business and industry better - p.s. don’t charge them for this!